DOUGLASMENDES/clone_zip_all_github_repos_of_user/README.md

-# Clone and zip all Github repositories of a user
+# Clone and zip all Github repositories of a user (for backup)
 Python script to git clone and zip all github repos of a user.

 You must have git installed and configured.